hapax/hapax.github.io/assets/minimal-networks.md

 <span style="padding-left: 20px; display:block">
-(b) Repeat the scaling argument above, and conclude that in a large blob, departures from hexagonality are increasingly rare per unit area.
+(b) Repeat the scaling argument above, and conclude that in a large blob, departures from hexagonality become harder and harder to find.
 </span>

 <p align="center">